lindnjoe/klipper_openams/README.md

 cp AFC_oams_macros.cfg <printer_data path>/config/AFC/
 ```

-Edit each file to match your specific hardware setup—at a minimum, confirm that
+Edit each file to match your specific hardware setup.
-tool numbers, stepper assignments, and sensor pins reflect your installation.

 If you used the default installation layout, the destination path will be
 `~/printer_data/config/AFC/`.
 Once all file operations are complete, reboot the